runar-labs/rust-macros/README.md

 ## Available Macros

 ### Service Macro
-The `service` macro is used to define a Kagi service by implementing the `AbstractService` trait.
+The `service` macro is used to define a Runar service by implementing the `AbstractService` trait.

 ```rust
 #[service(